Gurge44/EndlessHostRoles/README.md

 - Gain more ability uses for completing tasks as crewmate roles
 - Gain more ability uses for getting kills as impostor roles
 - Most shapeshifting roles that only used shapeshifting as an ability trigger or a target selector now don't actually shapeshift with the egg animation, it's automatically canceled
-- Prevent kills while shifted when no abiltiy uses are left for some roles (Sniper, Twister, Disperser, Hangman, Camouflager, etc.)
+- Prevent kills while shifted when no ability uses are left for some roles (Sniper, Twister, Disperser, Hangman, Camouflager, etc.)
 - Code cleanup and major performance improvement
 - Improved EAC
 - Better intro sounds